 To address these problems, in the summer of 2005 the College constructed a new parking lot: Lot #7.
-This lot contains 144 parking spaces and is located between the West Technology Building and Raisinville Road.
+This lot contains 136 parking spaces and is located between Founders Hall and Raisinville Road.
 This lot addressed all parking capacity concerns for the Main Campus at that time.
 With the opening of the Career Technology Center for fall 2013 classes, parking needs for students have shifted toward the largest lots on main campus.